zmineroff/biolab-activity-ph-protonation-graph/README.md

 # Biolab Activity Template

-Template for activities using the p5.beaker library.
+This project is a template for activities in the Biolab suite.

 ## Getting Started